KenjiUeyama/things-to-remember-/Deployment to Heroku.md

 # Deploying an App with a Database to Heroku

+### Before you deploy
+- Connect your app to mongoDB atlas
 1. cd to the project folder
 2. Track your codebase in a Git repository
   - git add .